YZohar8/foobar-server/README.md

 Make sure your MongoDB server is running:

 - If you're using a **local MongoDB server**, ensure it’s running on port `27017` (default).
-- If you're using **MongoDB Atlas**, ensure you’ve updated your `.env` file with the correct connection string.
+- If you're using **MongoDB Compass**, ensure you’ve updated your `.env` file with the correct connection string.

 ---